Refinance Guide for Central Florida Homeowners

 The amortization reset trap

-The fix is simple, but you have to ask for it: when you refinance, you can lock in a 22-year term (or 20, or 25) instead of restarting at 30.
-Or 25 years and use some of the monthly savings to put back into the principal to shorten the repayment term even more.
-Almost no advertised refi product mentions this.
-It’s something I bring up in every refi consultation, because skipping it can quietly cost you tens of thousands of dollars.
+Ask for a 22-year term instead of restarting at 30 — or 20, or 25.
+Or take the monthly savings and apply them straight to principal to shorten the term even more.
+Almost no advertised refi product mentions this option.
+Skipping it can quietly cost you tens of thousands of dollars.

 Want to play with the numbers yourself?